dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * When an HTTP `GET` request is sent to the root URL `/`:
   * The request delegate shown executes.
   * `Hello World!` is written to the HTTP response.
-By default, the root URL `/` is `http://localhost:5000/`.
+By default, the root URL `/` is `https://localhost:5001/`.
-* If the request is not a `GET` or if the URL is anything else, no route matches and an HTTP 404 is returned.
+* If the request method is not `GET` or the root URL is not `/`, no route matches and an HTTP 404 is returned.

 ### Endpoint

 <a name="endpoint"></a>

-The `MapGet` method is used to define an **endpoint**, that is, something that can be:
+The `MapGet` method is used to define an **endpoint**.
+An endpoint is something that can be:

 * Selected, by matching the URL and HTTP method.
 * Executed, by running the delegate.

-`UseEndpoints` is where endpoints are configured that can be matched and executed by the app.
-For example, <xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions.MapGet*>, <xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions.MapPost*>, and [similar methods](xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions) can be used to connect code to the routing system.
+Endpoints that can be matched and executed by the app are configured in `UseEndpoints`.
+For example, <xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions.MapGet*>, <xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions.MapPost*>, and [similar methods](xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions) connect request delegates to the routing system.
-The ASP.NET Core framework extends the builder provided by `UseEndpoints`:
+Additional methods can be used to connect ASP.NET Core framework features to the routing system:
 - [MapRazorPages for Razor Pages](xref:Microsoft.AspNetCore.Builder.RazorPagesEndpointRouteBuilderExtensions.MapRazorPages*)
 - [MapControllers for controllers](xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllers*)
 - [MapHub\<THub> for SignalR](xref:Microsoft.AspNetCore.SignalR.HubRouteBuilder.MapHub*)